turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 ```

 ## It's a wrap folks...
 That was longer than expected, but time flies by when you are having fun.
-We learned about staking on NEAR.
-We implemented
+We learned about staking on NEAR and how you
+can earn staking rewards as a delegator.
+I went over, at a high level, how the STAKE contract unlocks value in your staked
+NEAR by providing you with fungible tokens for your staked NEAR.
+We then implemented the Fungible Token Core Standard
-the Fungible Token Core Standard (NEP-141) for the STAKE contract.
+(NEP-141) for the STAKE contract.
 We did a some design, coding, and even testing in Rust.
-Along the way we also got a little taste of how cross contract calls and promises work on NEAR using NEAR Rust SDK.
-I also
+Along the way we also got a little
+taste of how cross contract calls and promises work on NEAR using NEAR Rust SDK.
+I also showed you some tricks I picked
-showed you some tricks I picked up to unit test cross contract calls and callbacks.
-Finally, you got a chance to earn some
-NEAR while learning with us.
+up to unit test cross contract calls and callbacks.
+Finally, you got a chance to earn some NEAR while learning with us.

 ## What's Next ...
-When I first introduced the Fungible Token Core Standard (NEP-141), I mentioned that was only a piece of the possible.
+When I first introduced the Fungible Token Core Standard (NEP-141), I mentioned that was only a piece of the puzzle.
 Account registration and metadata are required for the full solution.
 The community has been busy working on the new
 [Account Registration Standard][19] and we have entered finalization step.
 In the next tutorial, I will present to you
 the new Account Registration Standard API.